 On completion of this unit the student should be able to;

 describe how visual communications in a design field have been influenced by past and contemporary practices, and by social and cultural factors.

 What you will do

 This task is from the field of communication design.
-However, we will look at some designs from environmental and industrial designs for context.

 You will learn and practice the skills of visual analysis setting you up for examination questions about audience, purpose, clients, the elements and principles of design and the materials, methods and media from which designs are made.